Torarica

 Torarica is the original capital of Suriname.
 It was settled by Portuguese Jews in 1629.
 One origin offered for its name is as a Portuguese coinage meaning "Opulent Torah".
 The Portuguese Jews arrived via Holland and Brazil.
 By 1665, the village of Paramaribo was expanded and quickly outranked Torarica.

-The name Torarica is still in use by the Torarica Group, the largest hotel chain of Suriname.
-A former sugar plantation La Simplicité are located near the old town.
+The name Torarica is still in use by the Torarica Group, the largest hotel chain in Suriname.
+A former sugar plantation, La Simplicité, is located near the old town.